 The term may also refer to an illegal act in poker playing.
 An unscrupulous player may secretly remove a card from their hand, conceal it, and return it to the hand when it is beneficial.
 For example, a player may remove an ace from their hand, and return it to the hand later when they have drawn an ace, creating a pair of aces.

-This is referred to as mucking the card, and is obviously considered one of the more despicable things to do during games of Poli poker.
+This is referred to as mucking the card, and is obviously considered one of the more despicable things to do during games at best online poker sites in Canada.
 In times of old it was not uncommon for a person who cheated in poker in this fashion, and was caught, to be severely beaten or even killed.
 Today, however, heating is far less likely, especially in casinos that have advanced security systems.
 If a person were caught, however, the would likely simply be banned from gambling establishments for life.